 Timely Error-Detection

-Another healthcare data visualization example refers to errors that can be detected untimely.
+Another healthcare data visualization example refers to errors that can be detected late.
 Say, our purpose is to understand how many beds we need to prepare for tuberculosis patients.
-We have 100 people’s tests, which can be whether positive or negative.
+We have 100 people’s tests, which can be either positive or negative.
 To see the overall picture, we visualize this info in a graph or a bar chart.
 And it shows that all the results are only negative or only positive, which is quite suspicious.

-Sure thing, considering each result separately we have no opportunity to see the overall picture and suspect that something went wrong.
+Sure thing, considering each result separately, we have no opportunity to see the overall picture and suspect that something went wrong.
 Visualization will help to detect such errors as improper data preparation and processing, wrong algorithm selection, or medical equipment malfunctions.

 Easy Trend-Tracking and Pattern-Recognition